dwyl/sleep/README.md

 # sleep

-Sleep is the single most important activity we perform in life. <br />
+Sleep is the single most important activity in life. <br />
-A keystone activity
+A good night's sleep
+can dramatically in personal effectiveness in all areas of your life.

 # Why?

+If you don't get a good night's sleep ...

 # What?

+This App

 # Who?

 # When?

+You can start using this MVP _now_ (_tonight_).

+> If you're reading this past **22:00**, go straight to the "***Try it!***" section and treat yourself to an _early_ night!

 # How?

+## Try it!

 Firstly, you can try the App via Heroku: https://sleepdev.herokuapp.com